-My younger daughter was married nearly five years ago among citrus orchards.
+My younger daughter was married nearly six years ago among citrus orchards.
 I remember how, as I gazed into the wedding canopy she exchanged vows with her betrothed, a lot of fears floated out of me.
 The professional dreads, the generational anxieties, the clinging grudges, and the pounding griefs of this existence all vanished.
 Time and mortality and the insecurities disappeared beneath the river of life.

 The bride was happy; she was no longer a child, and the earth acceded under her feet toward eternity.
 Nothing cost anything, there were no cloaked resentments in the night air, and people were momentarily at utter peace with another.
 The only clock we knew had its hands in the stars; the moon knew everything, looked down, and sighed.